blackwolf2809/git-hub-topic-explorer/README.md

 # git-hub-topic-explorer
 React app using github graphql

-# Steps to run and test this github topics' app
+# Steps to run this github topics' app

 The “>” means that you have to execute the following command in the terminal.